blood tests

 How to take a blood test at home

 Having no apparent health issues, I was keen to understand what my biomarkers could tell me about my health or if any undetected conditions were present.
 So, I jumped online and ordered myself a blood test, to complete at home.
 I then received an email from Dr Luke explaining how to achieve the best chance of success in the blood test.
-The package came within a couple of days and I set out to read the instructions on how to take a blood test at home
+The package came within a couple of days and I set out to read the instructions on how to take a blood test at home.

-Everything you need to perform the test is included in the box, from the sterilizing wipes to the lancet that pricks your finger and the tube to collect your blood in.
+Everything you need to perform the test is included in the box, from the sterilising wipes to the lancet that pricks your finger and the tube to collect your blood in.
 But if the idea of a blood test is unnerving, you may be reassured that you only need a small quantity of blood to measure a huge array of biomarkers.
 Because you have one mission - to fill up the vial to the yellow 600 line… and it couldn’t be more simple.

 The vial is firmly in the clamshell so just use a bit of force to push it out with the thumb, being careful not to break it.
 Don’t use scissors, keys or any other sharp object to prise it out, make sure you are careful with it.